 - Preheat the oven to 375°.

-- Pour the slightly cooled vanilla mixture into the bottom of a 9" unbaked pie crust, and spread the crumbs over the top.
+- Pour the slightly cooled vanilla mixture into the bottom of a 9" unbaked pie crust, and spread the crumbs over the top, taking them all the way to the edges.

 - Cool and enjoy!
 You can store this pie, loosely covered, at room temperature for up to two days.
 Refrigerate for up to a week.